michaelmoussa/doctrine-qbmocker/README.md

 Short and concise!
 Notice that it looks almost identical to the calls being made in the actual service class: The only difference is that `execute()` accepts a parameter, which ends up becoming the value that the mocked call to `execute()` will return.
 Mocking a method's usage of the Query Builder (or vice-versa, for those of us who TDD) is as simple as copying-and-pasting.

+Prefer MySQL?
+This library supports mocking Doctrine ORM query builders as well.
+Just use `MMoussa\Doctrine\Test\ORM\QueryBuilderMocker` instead of `MMoussa\Doctrine\Test\ODM\MongoDB\QueryBuilderMocker`!

 ### Installation

 The only supported method of installation is Composer: `composer require "michaelmoussa/doctrine-qbmocker:0.*" --dev`

+### Dependencies

+* Using this library for mocking the ORM query builder requires you to install `"doctrine/orm": "0.2.*"` as well.
+* Using this library for mocking the ODM query builder requires you to install `"doctrine/mongodb-odm": "dev-master"` and `"jmikola/geojson": "~1.0"` as well.

 ### Contributing

 Contributions are welcome.
-I don't have the MongoDB ODM Query Builder fully mockable here - only the portions I needed for the project that prompted me to write this.
-Unsupported methods include `expr`, `debug`, `getQueryArray`, and so on.
-Please feel free to implement those and send a PR.
-Nothing is done for the ORM Query Builder yet either.
+There are several unsupported methods still that would be non-trivial to implement.
+Please feel free to take care of those and send a PR.

+All contributions must conform to PSR2 and include 100% test coverage.